 Cannes Kiwis 2 May 2012

-- New Zealand artists behind new science fiction film Living
+- New Zealand film qualifies for Oscar consideration Living

 Two short films from New Zealand will be shown at the Cannes Film Festival, one of the most prestigious events in international cinema, this month.
 Zia Mandviwalla’s Night Shift is in competition for the Short Film Palme d’Or while Dimi Nakov’s Blindside will be shown in the Short Film Corner.
 The line-up for the festival, considered one of the most prestigious in the world, was announced last week.